Samsung’s Milk Music may close

 Last May, Nintendo inked a deal with Universal Parks & Resorts to bring its beloved characters and game worlds to theme parks around the world, and now we know the very first destination.
 No huge surprise: it’s Universal Studios Japan, the park nearest to Nintendo’s home base.

 The Mario-themed area should be comparable in size and scale to the Harry Potter worlds seen at Universal parks, and will reportedly feature a large focus on Mario and his exploits.
-Expect it to be ready by 2020, and Universal is said to be investing around £245 million (about RM1.4 billion) on the construction.
+Expect it to be ready by 2020, and Universal is said to be investing around £245 million on the construction.

 Men in Black + 21 Jump Street?